NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --camera-weight <double(=1.0)>
-    The weight to give to the constraint that the camera positions/orientations stay close to the original values (only for the Ceres solver).
+    The weight to give to the constraint that the camera positions/orientations stay close to the original values.
 A higher weight means that the values will change less.
-The options ``--rotation-weight`` and ``--translation-weight`` can be used for finer-grained control and a stronger response.
+The options ``--rotation-weight`` and ``--translation-weight`` can be used for finer-grained control.

 --ip-per-tile <integer>
     How many interest points to detect in each :math:`1024^2` image tile.